WandoCode/todolist/README.md

 ### Responsive

-The website works on desktop (last version of Chromimum or Firefox) The website works on smartphones (last version of Chromimum or Firefox)
+The website works on desktop (last version of Chromimum or Firefox).

+The website works on smartphones (last version of Chromimum or Firefox)

 ### Design